-In this post, we consider the use of Surge resistors to maintain operator safety in applications with the potential for high ESD.
+In this post, we consider the use of Surge resistors to maintain operator safety in applications with the potential for high ESD (Electrostatic Discharge).

-The term Pulse generally refers to an overload condition withhigh power and long duration whereas surge generally means an overload of high voltage and with short duration (as in ESD).
+The term Pulse generally refers to an overload condition with high power and long duration whereas surge generally means an overload of high voltage and with short duration (as in ESD applications).

-The paper manufacturing industry noticed a potential problem with fast moving webs of material back in the mid 1800’s.
-Some printing, plastics, textiles and pharmaceutical (among others) industries manufacturing processes can generate high level static charges.
+The paper manufacturing industry noticed a potential problem with fast moving webs of material back in the mid 1800s.
+Printing, plastics, textiles and pharmaceutical industry (among others) manufacturing processes can generate high level static charges.

-In some applications such as paint spraying or food product labeling static fields are a necessary part of the production process.
-In all cases high static fields can be a serious risk to personnel that must be managed appropriately.
+In other applications, such as paint spraying or food product labeling, static fields are a necessary part of the production process.
+In all cases, high static fields can be a serious risk to personnel that must be managed appropriately.

-Shielding, grounding, appropriate safety wear and personnel training can address many of the risks but specialist surge resistors may also be employed as a safety measure.
+Shielding, grounding, correct safety wear and personnel training can address many of the risks but specialist surge resistors can also be employed as a safety measure.
 The design, manufacture and installation of these devices are obviously of critical importance.

 Surge Resistor Design And Manufacturing Considerations

 ESD pulses can have various durations (typically 10 μs to 100 ms) and a wide range of amplitudes.
 Before attempting to choose a surge resistor for ESD management applications it is important to understand the ESD pulse.
 Using this information the peak power specification of the resistor may be calculated.